 Indiana Medicaid Transportation Provider Bond

-Indiana Medicaid Transportation Provider Bond Information
+What is an Indiana Medicaid Transportation Provider Bond?

 A Medicaid Transportation Provider Surety Bond is a type of surety bond required by the State of Indiana, Family and Social Services Administration, Office of Medicaid Policy and Planning (OMPP).
 This surety bond coverage is set at a minimum amount of $50,000 and a term of three years.
 A copy of the bond surety is to be included with the IHCP provider enrollment application for newly enrolling transportation providers, changes of ownership of a currently enrolled transportation provider, and purchases or transfer of assets of a currently enrolled transportation provider.